Daykeeper-app/.github/profile/README.md

 ---

+# NOTE: all daykeeper-related repositories are in my personal account

+I made this decision to avoid the costs associated with deployment plans and to clearly reflect that the entire project was developed independently by me

+---

 Daykeeper is a timeline-based system where everything revolves around a single unit: the day.

 Instead of losing information in an infinite feed, posts, tasks, notes, and events are all tied to specific dates, creating a structured history you can revisit over time.